Myasthenia Gravis FAQs

 What are patients' biggest concerns when faced with a diagnosis and how do you reassure them?

-What are the likely courses of treatment recommended today for MG?
+What are the likely courses of treatment recommended today for myasthenia gravis?
 Does this differ much from years past?

 Several decades ago, there were no treatments for MG, which made it a life-threatening condition.
 Over the past few decades, treatment with medications that suppress the immune system and control the symptoms of MG have been developed, and MG is now a very treatable disease.
 Most of these treatments are medications that are taken by mouth, but some intravenous treatments are also used.

-Statistics show more people being diagnosed with MG, probably because it is more widely recognized and people are getting better about reporting symptoms of muscle weakness.
+Statistics show more people being diagnosed with myasthenia gravis, probably because it is more widely recognized and people are getting better about reporting symptoms of muscle weakness.
 What do you see as the future in treatment of MG?

 We now have several options to successfully treat and control MG, so in the future I think we will focus on determining which treatments are the best and have the fewest side effects.
 This may differ for each patient, so we will be studying how to choose treatments based on each patient's unique situation.